The plans focus on preventive medicine and the comfort of your pets.

 In October, a Montreal Microchip Day in which we participated was held in 2015.
 In 2019, the city of LaSalle is organizing another, please think about it.

 In November, it’s Geriatric Month.
 This may sound pejorative, but it is not!
 Our team loves animals of all ages, and it is essential for us to make you see an uncomfortable or painful condition.
 We offer a “geriatric assessment” that includes a full thyroid blood test, urinalysis and blood pressure reading.
 With the data, we can give you a good idea of the health of your pet, and what actions to take if necessary to keep her/her comfortable as long as possible.

 In December, we are all busy preparing for the holiday season, and we run from one party to the other.
-We take a break!
-We will be there for you, with a smile, and we hope it will snow before Christmas in order to go skiing!
+But we haven't forgotten about you!
+In 2018, Santa stopped by to have his picture taken with your pets and we hope he will be back in 2019.